leaflabs/leaflabs-docs/source/unix-toolchain.rst

 document doesn't cover :ref:`driver installation
 <maple-ide-install-windows-drivers>`).

-On Linux and OS X, some previous experience with editing your shell startup script (.bashrc, .tcshrc, etc.) and using `GCC
+On Linux and OS X, you need to know how to use a shell and edit your shell startup script (.bashrc, .tcshrc, etc.).
+(The Windows instructions are more detailed, since we assume many Windows users will be newer to the Unix shell).
+Some experience using `GCC
 <http://gcc.gnu.org/>`_ and `make
-<http://www.gnu.org/software/make/>`_ is recommended.
-(The Windows
+<http://www.gnu.org/software/make/>`_ is recommended, but is not
-instructions are more detailed, since we assume most Windows users will be new to the Unix shell).
+required.

 Setup
 -----